 Benefits of Regional Center Partnership

-- Track Record.
+Track Record.
 An approved regional center has been reviewed and vetted by USCIS, based on an initial application and annual reports.
 Project documents for a regional center project can be submitted for advance review and approval by USCIS.
-EB5 Visa Fast's parent company, EB5 Coast to Coast, has a 100% approval rate since 2012 on investor petitions submitted for investment in its regional center projects.
+EB5 Visa Fast's parent company, EB5 Coast to Coast has an impressive track record of I-526 and I-829 approvals on investor petitions submitted for investment in its regional center projects.

 What is a TEA?